Comprehensive language-image pre-training for 3D medical image understanding: Evaluation details

 \subsection{Segmentation fine-tuning}

-To evaluate segmentation performance, we leverage the pre-training adaptation framework proposed in nnssl \citep{wald2024openmind}, which introduces fine-tuning of pre-trained vision encoders into the well-established nnU-Net framework\citep{isensee2021nnu}.
-In particular, a longer training schedule of 1000 nnU-Net epochs (250k iterations) and a shorter training schedule of 150 nnU-Net epochs (37.5k iterations) were proposed in this paper.
-We leverage both to evaluate the embedding quality of our vision encoders, with details on the explicit settings available in \citet{wald2024openmind} and the nnssl repository \footnote{\url{https://github.com/MIC-DKFZ/nnssl}}.
+To evaluate segmentation performance, we leverage the pre-training adaptation framework proposed in \texttt{nnSSL} \citep{wald2025openmind}, which introduces fine-tuning of pre-trained vision encoders into the well-established nnU-Net framework\citep{isensee2021nnu}.
+In particular, a longer training schedule of 1000 nnU-Net pseudoepochs (250k iterations) and a shorter training schedule of 150 nnU-Net pseudoepochs (37.5k iterations) were proposed in this paper.
+We leverage both to evaluate the embedding quality of our vision encoders, with details on the explicit settings available in \citet{wald2025openmind} and the \texttt{nnSSL} repository \footnote{\url{https://github.com/MIC-DKFZ/nnssl}}.

-\paragraph{Dataset preprocessing} During pre-training we trained our vision encoder on CT data that was rescaled from -1000/+1000 to -1/+1 and clipped to -1/+1.
-However, in initial tests, we found this to yield sub-par results when using it for semantic segmentation.
-Consequently, we stick to the official nnU-Net normalisation, referred to as \textit{`CTNormalisation'}, which clips values outside the 0.5th percentile and the 99.5th percentile before standardising to zero-mean and unit variance (standardisation is conducted on the dataset and not the image level).
+\paragraph{Segmentation dataset preprocessing} During pre-training we trained our vision encoder on CT data that was mapped from $[-1000,1000]$ to $[-1,1]$ and clipped to $[-1,1]$.
+However, in initial tests, we found this to yield sub-par results for semantic segmentation.
+Consequently, we stick to the official nnU-Net normalisation, referred to as \texttt{CTNormalisation}, which clips values outside the 0.5th percentile and the 99.5th percentile before standardising to zero mean and unit variance (the standardisation statistics are computed on the whole dataset).
 Moreover, despite the majority of encoders trained on 2-mm isotropic spacing (with the exception of some MAEs), we chose to resample the segmentation datasets to 1-mm isotropic spacing, as this resolution is substantially closer to the median spacings the downstream datasets come with.
-We note that this shift in normalisation and spacing is not optimal and negatively influences segmentation performance.
-While the spacing issue is not easily avoidable, the normalisation choice could be adapted easily in future work.
+We note that, while this shift in normalisation and spacing is not optimal and may negatively influence segmentation results, this setting still allows us to compare the performance of different models.
+While the spacing issue is not easily avoidable, the normalisation choice could be adapted easily in future work by preprocessing the pre-training data identically.